Best Air Purifier for Pets (2026): 7 Picks for Dander, Hair & Odor

 The Coway Airmega 400 is the go-to choice for multi-pet households and large living areas.
 Its 1,560 sq ft coverage means it handles open-concept living spaces where pet dander circulates freely between rooms.

 Why it works for pets: Dual True HEPA + carbon filters process air from both sides simultaneously, doubling throughput.
-The pollution sensor auto-adjusts fan speed — essential in multi-pet homes where particle counts fluctuate constantly.
+The pollution sensor auto-adjusts fan speed, which is essential in multi-pet homes where particle counts fluctuate constantly.
 The washable pre-filter handles heavy hair and fur loads from multiple pets.
 AAFA certified for asthma and allergy sufferers.

 Multi-pet strategy: In a home with two or three pets, dander and hair production is continuous and distributed.
 The Airmega 400's wide coverage means you can place it centrally in an open living area and clean air across the entire space, rather than needing separate purifiers per room.